Sheethalhn/sp18-202-code-warriors/SravyaSomisetty_wiki.md

 ***Week3***

-*(04/17/18)*
-Studying about implementation of strategy and iterator patterns in greenfoot platform.

 *(04/21/18)*
 Appeared in team meeting today.
 Discussed with the team members about progress of the project and further improvisations to be made.